All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-Nine times out of ten, they called me a masochist, rolled their eyes, or just asked why.
+What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Benghazi, the truth became a web of lies.

-From Prologue Projects and Pushkin Industries, this is Fiasco Benghazi.
+From Prologue Projects and Pushkin Industries, this is Fiasco, Benghazi.

 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-My friends at MyPillow, my buddy Mike Lindell told me he was coming out with a brand new product.
+My friends at MyPillow, my buddy Mike Lindell, told me he was coming out with a brand new product.

 It's called the New Mattress Topper.

-So I got the new mattress topper immediately, and I've been sleeping on it now for a couple of months.
+So I got the new mattress topper immediately and I've been sleeping on it now for a couple of months.

 It's the best thing you've ever felt in your life.

-Now you literally have my pillow foam for support.
+Now, you literally have MyPillow foam for support.

-It's a transitional foam that helps relieve pressure points, and it's ultra-soft, patented temperature regulating cover, and I gotta tell you, it has a 10-year warranty, a cover that's washable and dryable.
+It's a transitional foam that helps relieve pressure points and it's ultra-soft, patented temperature regulating cover.

-It's made in the USA, backed by their 60-day unconditional money back guarantee.
+It's made in the USA, backed by the 60-day unconditional money-back guarantee.

 Once you try this new mattress topper, you put it right over your mattress, you will never sleep better.

-And right now, you, my radio listeners, you're gonna save 30% off when you go to MyPillow.com and use the promo code Topper.
+And right now, you, my radio listeners, are going to save 30% off when you go to mypillow.com and use the promo code TOPPER.

-And by the way, Mike will also give you two standard my pillows, absolutely free.
+And by the way, Mike will also give you two standard MyPillows absolutely free.

-All right, so try my pillow.com promo code topper.
+All right, so try mypillow.com promo code TOPPER.

-Promo code topper for this great deal and the best night's sleep you ever had.
+Promo code Topper for this great deal and the best night's sleep you ever had.

-Hey, it's that time of year for those of you, God forbid, you gotta keep your new year's resolution.
+Hey, it's that time of year for those of you, God forbid, you got to keep your New Year's resolution.

 What if you're a timeshare owner and you want to get out of your timeshare?

-Maybe that's at the top of your list, or maybe you made a bad investment over the years.
+Maybe that's at the top of your list of maybe you made a bad investment over the years.

-It doesn't matter, let not your heart be troubled, because the new year is also a reminder that you can get serious about getting rid of this timeshare and doing it right and doing it legally, and Lone Star Transfer is absolutely an amazing group of people.
+Let not your heart be troubled because the new year is also a reminder that you can get serious about getting rid of this timeshare and doing it right and doing it legally.

-I want you to contact LoneStar and tell them I told you to call.
+From beginning to end, I highly recommend if you have any type of timeshare, I want you to contact Lone Star and tell them I told you to call.

-They'll give you a free, no obligation consultation, and they'll help get you out of your timeshare.
+They'll give you a free no obligation consultation and they'll help get you out of your timeshare.

-They'll do it the right way, the legal way, and it will take very little effort on your part just by calling Pound 250 on your mobile phone and saying the keyword timeshare.
+They'll do it the right way, the legal way, and it will take very little effort on your part just by calling Pound250 on your mobile phone and saying the keyword timeshare.

-That's pound 250 on your cell phone, keyword timeshare.
+That's pound250 on your cell phone, keyword timeshare.

-You can check them out online at Lone StarTransfer.com.
+You can check them out online at lone startransfer.com.

 You have the option to receive a one-time auto-dialed text message from iHeartMedia.